 Is it illegal to stream TV?

-Best superfast broadband deals for streaming
+Most popular broadband for streaming

-You don’t need incredibly high speeds for streaming, but you will definitely want a reliable connection to help you avoid any dreaded buffering issues, and opting for an unlimited deal will help you to avoid any charges for going over your data allowance.
+You don’t need incredibly high speeds for streaming, but you will want a reliable connection to help avoid any dreaded buffering issues.
+Our guide to the best broadband for streaming explains more.